 Verify the sequence on a board.

 Target.
 Knight path in under 15 seconds for any distance.
+Use our coordinate trainer as a warm-up before each rep.

 Exercise 5: Two-move position memory